International Career, Teach, and Volunteer Opportunities

 Working or Volunteering abroad can allow you to share your time and skills with an international community.
 This page can you give some helpful tips and resources for finding Volunteer or Work Abroad programs.

 Volunteer abroad programs allow you to share your time and skills with a community abroad.
 They are typically a few weeks to several months in duration and are almost always unpaid.
 Most are open to students and non-students and do not require any specific skills or language ability.
 CSB/SJU offers great short-term volunteer and service programs abroad through Campus Ministry.
-For a listing of this year's programs consult the short-term website page under non-credit international programs.
-Many post graduate volunteer opportunities are also available through The Experience and Professional Development office.
+These programs typically happen over winter or spring break.
+You can also find other Experience Programs nationally or internationally through The Experience and Professional Development office.

 The Ideal Volunteer Organization...